jmydde/jamesm.blog/content/general/favourite-computers.md

 {{< figure src="https://upload.wikimedia.org/wikipedia/commons/thumb/a/a6/IBM_PC-IMG_7271_%28transparent%29.png/1920px-IBM_PC-IMG_7271_%28transparent%29.png" title="IBM Personal Computer" height=250 width=300 >}}

-## Commodore 64

-## Data General MV/15000
+## Data General MV/15000 (1986)
-My first job, as a computer operator, operating the [Data General MV/15000](https://en.wikipedia.org/wiki/Data_General/) mainframe computer & writing automation scripts
+As part of my first job as a computer operator (1992) I was responsible for operating the [Data General](https://en.wikipedia.org/wiki/Data_General/) **MV/15000** mainframe computer & writing automation scripts.
+This has been one of my favourite jobs over the years as I had a lot of responsbility and had to do a lot of problem solving late into the evening, I learnt a lot.
+We didn't have the internet or up-to-date manuals back then :)
 {{< figure src="images/Data-General-MV15000-1986.png" title="Data General MV/15000" >}}

 ### Software